 And that’s the objective, isn’t it?
 Ultimately, it isn’t the parents’ path.
 Instead, it’s our children’s, so we should let them own it—along with something more valuable than success: happiness in knowing they achieved what they did by being themselves.

 Jim Wasserman is a former business litigation attorney who taught economics and humanities for 20 years.
-His previous articles for HumbleDollar were Five Mistakes, Spoonful of Advice and Under the Influence.
+His previous articles were Five Mistakes, Spoonful of Advice and Under the Influence.
 Jim’s three-book series on teaching behavioral economics and media literacy, Media, Marketing, and Me, is being published in 2019.
 Jim lives in Granada, Spain, with his wife and fellow HumbleDollar contributor, Jiab.
 Together, they write a blog on retirement, finance and living abroad at YourThirdLife.com.